 It can be transmitted by contact with secretions from nose and throat of infected persons through droplet spread or direct contact with patients.
 This is a highly infectious disease and the patient can pass the disease to other persons from 1 week before to 1 week after onset of rash.

 It ranges from 12 – 23 days, usually 14 days.

 There is no specific treatment but drugs may be prescribed to reduce discomfort.

 1. Maintain good personal hygiene

 - Perform hand hygiene frequently, especially before touching the mouth, nose or eyes, after touching public installations such as handrails or door knobs or when hands are contaminated by respiratory secretion after coughing or sneezing.
-Wash hands with soap and water for at least 20 seconds, then dry with a disposable paper towel or hand dryer.
-When hands are not visibly soiled, clean them with 70 - 80% alcohol-based handrub as an effective alternative.
+Wash hands with liquid soap and water, and rub for at least 20 seconds.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.